0xAX/linux-insides/Booting/linux-bootstrap-2.md

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).

 **Please note that English is not my first language, And I am really sorry for any inconvenience.
-If you found any mistakes please send me a PR to [linux-insides](https://github.com/0xAX/linux-internals).**
+If you find any mistakes please send me a PR to [linux-insides](https://github.com/0xAX/linux-internals).**

 Links
 --------------------------------------------------------------------------------